Bluetooth and WiFi Dataset for Real World RF Fingerprinting of Commercial Devices: Setup of IoT Devices: Dataset Construction

 \subsection{Utilizing the Dataset - Parsing Dataset Tutorial}

-The recorded samples can be effortlessly read from the binary (.dat) file while extracting the metadata from the JSON file as in the code snippet in Listing \ref{lst:parse}.
-The example snippet shows how the various metadata fields can be extracted from the JSON file in Python.
+The recorded samples can be effortlessly read from the binary (.dat) file while extracting the metadata from the JSON file.
+The example Python snippet shared in Code Ocean \cite{code} shows how the various metadata fields can be extracted from the JSON file.